Trend-io/frontEndCodingExercise/README.md

 - BONUS - Implement the solution for influencerData_bigger and consider how different it is to work with a few hundred elements vs a few thousand.
 - BONUS - Display the image on the list UI and make it clickable such that it expands and uses 80% of the screen vertically and is centered vertically and horizontally.

-## Things to consider during your review:
+## Things to consider during your review

 - Minimal Complexity
 - File Organization and clear communication during commits